djordjevic-milan/sample-task/README.md

 Basic network policies can be found in `basic-network-policies` directory.
 They are deployed with help of k8s manifests.
 For kubernetes deployment check `k8s` directory and for helm deployment check `helm` directory.

+Basic network policies can be deployed with ArgoCD.
+Manifest for ArgoCD is at `./argocd/basic-network-policies/k8s`.

 ### Code explanation

 Let's check policies for k8s deployment one by one: